artsiomshvedko/f/README.md

 - Returns null if the file cannot be read or the JSON is invalid.

 **Parameters**<br>
-- path – Path to the JSON file.
+- path – Path to the file.

 **Return Values**<br>
 - Decoded JSON value (array, object, string, number, etc.)